Centre for Research on Eating Disorders at Oxford

 All three treatments have been strongly endorsed by NICE (2004, 2017)

 CREDO is developing a direct-to-public digital treatment (CBTe)

 For more information about CBT-E go to cbte.co

 CREDO was established in 1981.
-The main focus of its research is on the nature and treatment of eating disorders, and on developing methods to facilitate the dissemination of effective psychological interventions.
+The main focus of its research is on the treatment of eating disorders.
+More recently, it has also developed methods to facilitate the dissemination of effective psychological interventions.
 It is in the process of creating a digital treatment for eating disorders (CBTe).